PanagiotisP/panagiotisp.github.io/_pages/about.md

 ---
 # About Me

-I am a first-year PhD student in the [GraphDeco](https://team.inria.fr/graphdeco/fr/) team, at INRIA and Université Côte D'Azur, supervised by [George Drettakis](https://www-sop.inria.fr/members/George.Drettakis/).
+I am a third-year PhD student in the [GraphDeco](https://team.inria.fr/graphdeco/fr/) team, at INRIA and Université Côte D'Azur, supervised by [George Drettakis](https://www-sop.inria.fr/members/George.Drettakis/).
+My research interests revolve around Gaussian Splatting, Scene Reconstruction and Relighting.

-Before that, I spent 9 months in the [CVRL](https://www.ics.forth.gr/cvrl/) lab, working as an R&D Engineer in various european-funded projects, in [Panos Trahanias](https://www.ics.forth.gr/cvrl/person/Trahanias/Panos%20E.)'s team.
+In the past, I had spent 9 months in the [CVRL](https://www.ics.forth.gr/cvrl/) lab, working as an R&D Engineer in various European-funded projects, in [Panos Trahanias](https://www.ics.forth.gr/cvrl/person/Trahanias/Panos%20E.)'s team.

 I completed my combined BSc/MSc at the School of Electrical and Computer Engineering in the [National Technical University of Athens](http://ece.ntua.gr/),